PlayStation Architecture

 Image

-Multiple DMA functions are also provided to assist both CPU and GPU with the creation and traversal of this table.
+Multiple DMA functions are also provided to assist both the CPU and GPU with the creation and traversal of this table.

 Rasterisation